 It is also one of the most conductive metals of the periodic table, making an excellent conductor for both electricity and heat.

 Interestingly, gold has been around, known of, and in use since the times of ancient civilizations.

 Very old, well-known civilizations such as Ancient Egypt were known to have used gold in a great number of things more than 5,000 years ago.

-Even as far back as Ancient Egypt, gold has been a rare, valued, and treasured metal, representing wealth in many ways for many centuries.
+Even as far back as Ancient Times, gold has been a rare, valued, and treasured metal, representing wealth in many ways for many centuries.

-However, it can also be found in the earth in its pure form, although this is extremely rare.
+However, it can also be found in the earth in its native form, although this is extremely rare.

 Gold can be found in compounds with other metals in the platinum-like group in the earth, such as both platinum and silver.